 Taking all of this into consideration, burning wood isn’t ‘bad’ for the environment - it’s a renewable energy source with a low carbon footprint.
 We just need to make sure we do it properly.

-- Only burn properly dry (less than 20% moisture content) wood in a proper appliance
+• Only burn properly dry (less than 20% moisture content) wood in an efficient appliance